ssrwpo/ssrwpo.github.io/pages/ssr/SSR/index.md

 store in the HTML payload so that it's already available on the client.

-But what happens if we actually rendered a different route on the server, and afterwards we move to the route containing `MyComponent`.
+But what happens if we actually rendered a different route on the server, and afterwards we move to the route containing `MyComponent`?
 In this case we'll need return to the classic use-case, and we'll need to initialise the store on the client.
 Here, for example, we'll update the store using a method helper:

 ````javascript